 According to AOE policy, student identifiable information such as names, birthdates, and unique ID numbers cannot be transmitted via unencrypted email to or from the AOE.
 To discuss questions requiring the identification of a student, place the identifying information on the same AOE secure file share used for reporting data and returning Final Verification Reports.
-Please follow up with an email devoid of identifying details to alert AOE staff of the pending question.
+Please follow up with an email devoid of identifying details to alert the AOE Child Count team of the pending question.